PaddlePaddle/Mobile/model_compression/rounding/README.md

 - Second, we inverse the quantization.
 	 ![](../../source/rounding2.png)

-In the last, We apply gzip compress the inverse-quantized model, and the compression ratio can be up to 70%.
+In the last, We apply gzip to compress the inverse-quantized model, and the compression ratio can be up to 70%.